 - Ego.
 Don’t play the back tees if you can’t break 100 or 90.
 It’s not fun for you or the groups near you.
 Make golf enjoyable by playing the correct tees for your handicap.

 - Not playing ready golf.
 More on that in the next section.

 - Walking hard courses.
 While walking can make it a more enjoyable experience, it can also slow up play if it’s summer rules.
 Switch to walking 9 and riding 9 to speed up play.

 The USGA has created a great initiative with the “Tee It Forward” mission.
 This encourages golfers of all ages and skill levels to play a tee up.
 By making the course shorter, it’s easier for players and usually shortens the round.

 As the USGA said, “Play from a set of tees that is comfortable for you – one where you are more likely to hit lofted irons into greens instead of hybrids or fairway woods.
 It is acceptable for players in the same group to play from different tees.”

 Plus, if you have a group where players hit from different tees, the handicap system makes it easy to offset things.
 Make sure that you double check the slope and total yardage from each tee before teeing off.

 This way you aren’t making golf harder than it is and also not making the group behind you mad.
-Lastly, unless you’re a 5 handicap or better, please don’t tip the course out!
+If you are playing a new course for the first time or you’re not a 5 handicap or better, please don’t tip the course out!